ani8727/DSA_Learing_Hub/README.md

 - **Frontend**: React 19, Tailwind CSS, React Router
 - **Build Tool**: Vite
 - **Icons**: React Icons
-- **Email Service**: EmailJS
-- **Image Processing**: Jimp
 - **Code Quality**: ESLint
 - **Deployment**: GitHub Pages with Vite

 ---

-## 📋 Portfolio Overview
+## 📋 Project Overview

-This repository contains a modern, fully-functional portfolio built with React and Tailwind CSS.
-It showcases personal projects, technical skills, certificates, and contact functionality.
+This repository contains an interactive learning platform for Data Structures and Algorithms (DSA).
+It is designed to help users understand and practice DSA patterns through categorized tutorials and problems.
 The app is built with Vite for lightning-fast development and optimized production builds.

 ---